tim-grymbowski/Calculator/README.md

 # Calculator
-This is a GUI calculator built using Python and the Tkinter module.
+Old project.
+Built using Python and the Tkinter library.

-Supports basic arithmetic operations, may be extended later.

-Cannot handle division by 0 yet (probably).